 Appeals conferences are informal meetings.
 You may represent yourself or have an attorney, accountant, or an individual enrolled to practice before the IRS represent you.
 If you do not reach an agreement with the Appeals or Settlement Officer or you do not wish to appeal within the IRS, you may appeal certain actions through the courts.

-For further information on the appeals process and information on how to stop interest from accruing on any anticipated liability, refer to Publication 5 (PDF), Your Appeal Rights and How to Prepare a Protest If You Don’t Agree, and Publication 556, Examination of Returns, Appeal Rights and Claims for Refund.
+For further information on the appeals process and information on how to stop interest from accruing on any anticipated liability, refer to Publication 5 (PDF), Your Appeal Rights and How to Prepare a Protest if You Don’t Agree, and Publication 556, Examination of Returns, Appeal Rights and Claims for Refund.
 You can also refer to Publication 1660 (PDF), Collection Appeal Rights.
 Visit Appeals to find information about alternative dispute resolution processes, technical guidance, international programs, and more.

 You can also learn more about the Appeals process by reviewing the Appeals Process – Examination Issues and Appeals Process – Collection Issues YouTube videos.
-Get the latest Appeals news, information and settlement guidelines by following the IRS News andIRS Tax Professionals Twitter accounts as well.
+Get the latest Appeals news, information and settlement guidelines by following the IRS News and IRS Tax Professionals Twitter accounts as well.

-Tax Topic 152 –
+Tax Topic 152 – Refund Information

 Join the eight in 10 taxpayers who get their refunds faster by using e-file and direct deposit.
 You have several options for receiving your federal individual income tax refund: